corentinguilloteau/katacoda-scenarios/kth-devops/commitlint.md

 `npm install --save-dev @commitlint/cli`{{execute}}

-Next, we want to specify the commit convetion we want to use.
+Next, we want to specify the commit convention we want to use.
 Many conventions exists but we are going to use the classic conventional commits one.

 Install this specific convention